lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 As with the other composite signature algorithms, when a composite algorithm OID involving RSA-PSS is used in an AlgorithmIdentifier, the parameters MUST be absent.

-When RSA-PSS is used at the 2048-bit security level, RSASSA-PSS SHALL be instantiated with the following parameters:
+When RSA-PSS is used at the 2048-bit or 3072-bit security level, RSASSA-PSS SHALL be instantiated with the following parameters:

 | RSASSA-PSS Parameter         | Value                      |